Compliance Watch:

 • Union Dues: Section 4117.03 of the Ohio Revised Code recognizes employees’ right to participate in labor unions.
 As such, employers can make deductions for union dues if the employee is a member of a union and has authorized the deduction.

-• Uniforms and Equipment: Employers can deduct the cost of uniforms or equipment, tools and supplies, drug and physical tests required for the job from an employee’s wage.
+• Uniforms and Equipment: Employers can deduct the cost of uniforms or equipment, tools and supplies, and drug and physical tests required for the job from an employee’s wage.
 However, salaried employees who earn minimum wage are exempted from these deductions.

 It’s essential for employers in Ohio to comply with both federal and state laws when making deductions from employees’ salaries.
-Additionally, any deductions should not reduce an employee’s wage below the applicable minimum wage rates.
+Additionally, any deductions should not reduce an employee’s wage below the applicable minimum wage rate.
 Employers should also maintain accurate records of all deductions and obtain written consent from employees before making any deductions where required by law.

 Are Salaried Employees Eligible for Breaks and Leaves in Ohio?